Red Light Therapy For Testosterone

 In the end, the light therapy group’s testosterone level grew from 2.1 ng/ml to about 3.6 ng/ml within two (2) weeks.

-Red Light Therapy Boosts Male Fertility
+Boosts Male Fertility

 Red Light Therapy on Mammals

-In 2013, another red light therapy laboratory research on mammals paved the way for the submission that red light therapy has a lot to offer in improving the testosterone levels of mammals.
+In 2013, another red light therapy laboratory research on mammals paved the way for the submission that red light therapy has a lot to offer in improving the testosterone levels of other mammals.

 The report, which was published in the Nepal Medical College Journal stated that the two hormones that produce natural sex steroids and testosterone in mammals, which are the Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) were increased within a 70-day timeframe after the application of red light therapy.

-Aside from running researches on laboratory rats, researchers also studied the impact of natural light on boar sperm and the motility of dogs.
+Researchers also studied the impact of natural light on boar sperm and the motility of dogs.
 The outcomes further laid credence to the established notion that red light therapy improves testosterone levels in both humans (males) and mammals.
 [11, 12]

 Light Therapy Could Be the Ultimate Solution to Male Testosterone Issues

 As shown in clinical trials and by numerous scientists, red light therapy naturally increases testosterone.